pommelstrike/pmlstk_DDS_Tool/README.md

 ## License

-Distributed under the terms of the MIT License.
-See [LICENSE](LICENSE) for more information.
+This project is distributed under the terms of the [MIT License](LICENSE).
+See the LICENSE file for details.

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/pommelstrike/pmlstk_DDS_tex_split/issues) if you want to contribute.